Lead Acid Battery: Working, Construction and Charging/Discharging

 Risk Factor and Electrical Ratings

 1. Watering is the most neglected maintenance feature of flooded lead-acid batteries.
 As overcharging decreases water, we need to check it frequently.
 Less water creates oxidation in plates and decreases the lifespan of the battery.
-Add distilled or ionized water when needed.
+Add distilled or ionised water when needed.

 3. Recharge lead-acid batteries after each use.
 A long period without recharging provides sulfating in the plates.